Christopher

 So, stollee quietly toiled away in the Rust Belt.
 He built many things that would have been much more impressive if they had been done in Silicon Valley.
 He prototyped an embedded, mobile computer vision solution for a global oil producer.
 He used computer vision to build a remote inventory monitoring system for a major battery distributor.
 He developed a long short-term memory (LSTM) recurrent neural network (RNN) to help predict attendance for one of Orlando's major theme parks (just before the pandemic struck and invalidated historical norms).
 And he architected an end-to-end computer vision pipeline to automate data center inventories for a national cable provider.

-Finding the pain-to-reward ratio of those endeavors not sufficiently high, stollee agreed to join a friend in forming a venture-funded tech startup in the B2B SaaS space.
+Finding the pain-to-reward ratio of those endeavors not sufficiently high, stollee agreed to join a colleague in forming a venture-funded tech startup in the B2B SaaS space.
 Knowing that timing is everything, they launched the business just as the Federal Reserve was preparing to raise interest rates and shut down the venture capital party.
+And, worried that the operation might succeed anyhow, they hired a Temu Yvon Chouinard to be their bosshole.

 It is clear that stollee's training in history prepared him to recognize good ideas once their time had passed.
 To that end, he also takes photographs using film and has constructed a darkroom in his basement to process the results.
 He is demonstrably bad at this activity too, but it keeps his mind off how bad he is at business and technology.
 Also, stollee recognizes that future generations will have no appreciation for his mediocrity; higher-quality AI-generated code will imminently replace his work.
 So, he seeks to preserve his historical ordinariness in the form of photographic negatives – assuming, of course, he manages to develop them properly.